Blog failure is scary, but that does not mean it is the end. Read how my blog failure has allowed me to become even more

 During the process, I figured out that I had a lot of knowledge to share.
 I found new partners who wanted to work with me on sponsored posts.
 I created a course to help my readers get out of debt.
 I got busy creating courses, printables, and books!
 I launched my coaching and audit business.

 Everything I did was a challenge because it forced me to step outside of my comfort zone.
 Had I not failed, I’d never have pushed myself to try these new ventures and revenue streams.
 In my failure, I found success.
 However, best of all, I found the person I was supposed to be.

-It took some time, but within a year, I was almost back to the same income level.
+It took some time, but I was almost back to the same income level within a year.
 I had done it!!
 I’d turned the negative into something positive.